Recreational drug use: Reasons for use

 Many researchers have explored the etiology of recreational drug use.
 Some of the most common theories are: genetics, personality type, psychological problems, self-medication, sex, age, depression, curiosity, boredom, rebelliousness, a sense of belonging to a group, family and attachment issues, history of trauma, failure at school or work, socioeconomic stressors, peer pressure, juvenile delinquency, availability, historical factors, or socio-cultural influences.
 There has been no consensus on a single cause.
 Instead, experts tend to apply the biopsychosocial model.
-Any number of factors may influence an individual's drug use as they are not mutually exclusive.
-Regardless of genetics, mental health, or traumatic experiences, social factors play a large role in exposure to and availability of certain types of drugs and patterns of use.
+Any number of factors may influence an individual's drug use, as they are not mutually exclusive.
+Regardless of genetics, mental health, or traumatic experiences, social factors play a large role in the exposure to and availability of certain types of drugs and patterns of use.

 According to addiction researcher Martin A. Plant, some people go through a period of self-redefinition before initiating recreational drug use.
 They tend to view using drugs as part of a general lifestyle that involves belonging to a subculture that they associate with heightened status and the challenging of social norms.
 Plant states: "From the user's point of view there are many positive reasons to become part of the milieu of drug taking.
 The reasons for drug use appear to have as much to do with needs for friendship, pleasure and status as they do with unhappiness or poverty.
 Becoming a drug taker, to many people, is a positive affirmation rather than a negative experience".

 Evolution

 Anthropological research has suggested that humans "may have evolved to counter-exploit plant neurotoxins".
 The ability to use botanical chemicals to serve the function of endogenous neurotransmitters may have improved survival rates, conferring an evolutionary advantage.
 A typically restrictive prehistoric diet may have emphasized the apparent benefit of consuming psychoactive drugs, which had themselves evolved to imitate neurotransmitters.
-Chemical–ecological adaptations, and the genetics of hepatic enzymes, particularly cytochrome P450, have led researchers to propose that "humans have shared a co-evolutionary relationship with psychotropic plant substances that is millions of years old."
+Chemical–ecological adaptations and the genetics of hepatic enzymes, particularly cytochrome P450, have led researchers to propose that "humans have shared a co-evolutionary relationship with psychotropic plant substances that is millions of years old."